score-json/json/.dotstop_extensions/README.md

 ## IncludeListReference

 The content of an `IncludeListReference` is given by the list of `#include` lines extracted from a specified source/header file in the repository (for example `single_include/nlohmann/json.hpp`).
-This reference is useful to document which headers a file depends on without embedding the full file content into the report.
+This reference is useful to document which libraries a file depends on without embedding the full file content into the report.

 Behaviour:
 - content: returns the concatenation of all lines that begin with `#include` in the target file as UTF-8 encoded bytes.
 If no includes are found, the content is `b"No includes found"`.